-Marriage looks wonderfully endearing to the single particular person who has never married, and possibly to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a challenging function at instances.
+Marriage looks wonderfully endearing to the single person who has never married, and maybe to the divorced particular person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a difficult function at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a great and a negative point.
+We carry so considerably of ourselves into our marriages – which is the two a great and a bad point.

-We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit also considerably funds, not seek out to manage us, that they will want to spend time with us.
-We also carry in expectations of what our partners ought to carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit as well much funds, not seek out to manage us, that they will want to spend time with us.
+We also bring in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.

 Is true only in the sense that we cannot consciously choose to feel any given emotion at a certain time.
 Emotions “happen” while we are engaged in life.
 While they can be understood intelligently and rationally, they cannot be “turned on” by choice.